Armanasq/Armanasq.github.io/content/post/Datasets/COCO.md

 ### Annotation Details

 One of the key strengths of the COCO dataset is its rich and detailed annotations.
-Each image in the dataset is annotated with pixel-level segmentation masks, bounding box coordinates, and category labels.
-These annotations provide precise spatial information about the objects present in the images, enabling tasks such as object detection and instance segmentation.
+Each image in the dataset is annotated with pixel-level segmentation masks, bounding box coordinates, and category labels which provide precise spatial information about the objects present in the images, enabling tasks such as object detection and instance segmentation.

 Moreover, the dataset also includes dense keypoint annotations for human poses, making it suitable for pose estimation and human-centric tasks.
 The combination of these detailed annotations allows for fine-grained analysis and evaluation of computer vision algorithms.